pm5/go-editline/README.md

 # Go-bindings for C editline library

-[Editline][] is a line editing lbrary for UNIX.
-It is call compatible with GNU readline, but is a fraction of the size and has few features.
+[Editline][] is a line editing library for UNIX.
+It is call compatible with GNU readline, but is a fraction of the size and has fewer features.

 [editline]: https://github.com/troglobit/editline